the-turing-way/the-turing-way/book/website/project-design/pd-overview/pd-overview-repro.md

 **I work alone, do I need to think about project design?**

 The short answer is 'yes'.
-The project design will allow you to manage your work well for yourself (see the section: {ref}`Getting Started<pd-overview-planning-started>`).
+The project design will allow you to manage your work well for yourself (see the section: {ref}`Getting Started Checklist<pd-checklist>`).

 A little work and time investment early on in project design saves a lot of time later when any circumstances arise that demand change.
 ```